onyxblade/camille/README.md

 )
 ```

-String literal types and probably enums are planned for the future.

 ### TypeScript generation

 After you have your types and schemas in place, you can visit `/camille/endpoints.ts` in development environment to have the TypeScript request functions generated.